 Shiro Ebi Senbei (しろえびせんべい)

-Shiro Ebi Senbei is a rice cracker made with white shrimp powder.
-These are lightly salted and have an elegant flavor.
-Shiro Ebi Senbei is a popular souvenir of Toyama.
+Shiro Ebi Senbei is a rice cracker made with white shrimp powder and a popular souvenir of Toyama.
+These treats are lightly salted and have an elegant flavor.

 Shiro Ebi no Sashimi (白エビの刺身)

-Shiro Ebi no Sashimi is a luxury plate of white shrimp sashimi featuring its rich sweetness and melt-in-the-mouth texture.
+Shiro Ebi no Sashimi is a luxurious plate of white shrimp sashimi featuring a rich sweetness and melt-in-the-mouth texture.

 Shiro Ebi Sushi (白えび寿司)

 Shiro Ebi Sushi tastes just as great as Shiro Ebi no Sashimi!
-This is the gunkan maki or battleship sushi roll.
+This one is the Gunkan maki style or battleship sushi roll.

 Shiro Ebi Kakiage (白エビかき揚げ) or Shiro Ebi Tempura (白エビ天ぷら)